 Do your shoulders get tense when you ride?
-Do you have trouble keeping your hands quiet?
+Have trouble keeping your hands quiet?
 Does your horse object to your contact?
-Does your instructor keep telling you to “keep your hands down!”?
+Instructor keep telling you to “keep your hands down!”?
 Poor hands are perfect examples of when trying harder makes the problem worse!

 To keep your hands quiet you need to be sure your ribs are supporting your shoulders and to stop using the muscles that prevent your shoulder blades from gliding.
 Therefore, to solve the problem you need to do less!